What's in the Water?

 Collect the children’s art work and create a class book.
 Ask each child to share their page of the book with the whole class.

 The teacher will evaluate this project by using a rubric to grade each child’s page in the ocean book.
-(See Attachment One: Rubric For Assessing Ocean Book)
+(See Handout One: Rubric For Assessing Ocean Book)

 Strand PHIL.I Definitions of Philanthropy